 Instructions

-- Heat neutral oil (avocado oil or olive oil) in a large skillet over medium heat.
+- Heat neutral oil (avocado oil or olive oil) in a large skillet over medium heat.2 tablespoon neutral oil

 - Add chopped potatoes to the skillet.
 Fry until they are golden brown and cooked through.
-Once done, remove them from the skillet and set them aside.
+Once done, remove them from the skillet and set them aside.2 medium potato

 - In the same skillet, add chopped carrots.
 Fry until they are golden brown and cooked through.
-Once done, remove them from the skillet and set them aside.
+Once done, remove them from the skillet and set them aside.1 medium carrots

 - In the same skillet with the remaining oil, add chopped onion and minced garlic.
-Sauté until the onions are translucent and fragrant.
+Sautรฉ until the onions are translucent and fragrant.5 cloves garlic, ยฝ cup onion

 - Add giniling or ground beef to the skillet.
-Cook, breaking it apart with a spoon, until the beef is browned and cooked through.
+Cook, breaking it apart with a spoon, until the beef is browned and cooked through.1 ยฝ pound giniling or ground beef

-- Stir in tomato paste, tomatoes, water, beef powder, and oyster sauce to the skillet.
+- Stir in tomato paste, tomatoes, water, beef powder, fish sauce and oyster sauce to the skillet.
 Stir well to combine.
-Let it cook for 5 minutes to enhance the flavor.
+Let it cook for 5 minutes to enhance the flavor.2 tablespoon tomato paste, 2 tomatoes, 1 cup water, 1 tablespoon beef powder, ยผ cup oyster sauce, 1 tablespoon fish sauce

-- Add 1 cup of frozen sweet green peas, 1 teaspoon of sugar, ½ cup of raisins, and ½ cup of green olives.
-Season with salt and pepper to taste.
+- Add frozen sweet green peas, sugar, raisins, and green olives.
+Season with salt and pepper to taste.1 cup frozen sweet green peas, 1 teaspoon sugar, ยฝ cup raisin, ยฝ cup green olives, salt and pepper

 - Return the fried potatoes and carrots to the skillet.
 Mix them with the beef mixture.